How many grants are given in a year and how big are the grants?

 How long does it take to get funding for my project?

-Grant Request Forms are submitted and presentations are made approximately 5 weeks later at Pitch Night.
-Voting takes place online approximately 7 weeks after Pitch Night.
+Grant Request Forms are submitted and presentations are made 5 to 6 weeks later at Pitch Night.
+Voting takes place online approximately 5 weeks after Pitch Night.
 The time between pitching and voting allows the pitching member to field follow-up questions, host follow-up sessions, etc. The winning nonprofit will receive their check approximately 2 weeks after voting.
-The entire process lasts between 12 – 14 weeks.
+The entire process lasts between 12 and 13 weeks.

 What if I win?

 Congratulations!
-Your nonprofit will receive the money you secured directly from PYP Seattle.
-The Grant Champion(s) who pitched the nonprofit that wins the first place grant award will be asked to update the membership about the nonprofit and the grant at Pitch Night the following year.
+The nonprofit you pitched will receive their award check from PYP Seattle either via the mail or via hand delivery, as directed by the nonprofit.
+The Grant Champion(s) who pitched the nonprofit that wins the first place grant award will be asked to update the membership about the nonprofit at Pitch Night the following year.

 Are there limitations on grants?